 Be short, concise, clear.
 This isn’t the time for showing off your beautiful prose.
 That’s what the sample chapters are for.

 When you’re tackling a blurb, remember that it’s important to keep it short.
 This is NOT a synopsis.
 You want a couple of two to three line paragraphs.
 Too much and you risk giving too much away and turning off your reader.
 Too little and you might miss the mark.

 Mention your main character(s).
 It’s important for your reader to know who the book is about.

 Be precise.
 There is no place or space for vagueness, long-windedness or clever clever vocabulary in your blurb.
 Short, sharp, to the point.

 Make it interesting.
 Obviously.
 What’s intriguing about the story?
 Why would I want to read it?

 Don’t give away the ending.
 It might sound silly to even point that out – but it does happen.

 Don’t compare yourself to other writers or compare the book to other books.
-Tell your potential reader that you’re the next J.K Rowling or Stephen King and you’re more likely to annoy them than anything.
+Tell your potential reader that you’re the next Hilary Mantel or Stephen King and you’re more likely to come across and arrogant and annoy them more than anything.